-Launched in 2014 by a group of photojournalists, writers, and artists, Dysturb presents contemporary global issues in a new, innovative way, completely independent from the restrictions of conventional news publishing channels, using the most basic of social networks : the streets.
+Launched in 2014 by a group of photojournalists, writers, and artists, Dysturb presents contemporary global issues in an innovative way, completely independent from the restrictions of conventional news publishing channels, using the most basic of social networks : the streets.

-This guerilla media movement began pasting mural sized blow ups in public places : city walls, skate parks, and school hallways.
+This nonprofit media movement began pasting mural guerrilla sized blow ups in public places : city walls, skate parks, and school hallways.
 In stark black and white, they make billboard sized prints of news images from photojournalists around the world, on a scale usually only seen in color commercial advertisements, to bring crucial subjects - like climate change, women’s issues, refugee crisis - and place them directly in front of people’s eyes.

 Dysturb supports the core goals of photojournalism : to enhance interactions between the people touched by social, political or environmental injustice with those, remote, who can potentially help.

 By pairing physical actions with online content, Dysturb transcends the fast pace of news cycles and helps to inform an audience who doesn’t necessarily read the news or who no longer trust traditional news channels.

 Dysturb believes in educating the youth and contributes actively to fighting fake news by organizing workshops focused on media education and critical-thinking training in schools and universities.

 Dysturb respects the sensitivity of the youngest audience members by not displaying overly graphic or violent visual content in the public space.

 Dysturb has partnered with major institutions, organizations and cultural events such as the United Nations, the European Parliament, Instagram, World Press Photo, the Magnum Foundation, the International Center of Photography, Foam museum and art festivals.